Worried about the language barrier in Japan? Learn these 24 essential Japanese phrases for tourists to help you!

 Whether you’re travelling to Japan in the future or if you simply want to start learning some basic Japanese, you’ve come to the right place.
 Even though Japanese may seem very intimidating because it’s a completely different writing system than English, it’s still very doable to learn some of the basics before your trip.
 When I travelled to Japan for the first time, I barely spoke any Japanese and I got by perfectly fine – but I do recommend learning the following phrases before your trip!

-Useful Basic Sentences in Japanese
+Useful Basic Japanese Phrases For Tourists

 - Hello: Konnichi wa (こんにちは)